|

 burning furnace and connected it into our existing

 Heat Pump/Gas furnace ductwork.
-The home is well insulated, however, with over 18 inches
+Our home is well insulated, with over 18 inches

 of fiberglass in the attic.

-even heats our garage.
-It's nice, during these
+keeps our garage warm.
+It's nice, during these Ohio

-Ohio winters, to jump into a warm car in the morning.
+winters, to jump into a warm car in the morning.
+Our

-The Hotblast uses very little firewood but the firewood
+Hotblast doesn't use much firewood but the firewood

-I burn local Ohio fire woods including Oak, Maple, Hickory, Cherry, Elm,
+I burn Ohio's local firewoods including Oak, Maple, Hickory, Cherry, Elm,

 Ash.
 I also buy several loads of slab wood from local saw mills, it dries quickly.
 I